 Based on the figure below, notice that I increase the number of windings in the black wire, (becomes 2 coils).
 Observe that I have a current of 2 A but the clamp meter displays a current of 4 A. The Ratio of the current to wire becomes 1:2.
 Any current value will be amplified by a factor of 2.

-You can increase more the value of current by increasing the number of turns in the conductor.
+You can increase more the value of the current by increasing the number of turns in the conductor.
 This is the principle of the Fluke 5500 standard coil where it has a 50 turns coil.
 Any current that passes through that coil will be multiplied by a factor of 50.
+It has a ratio of 1:50.

 For more details on how to calibrate a clamp meter, you may visit my other post here.